schenke-io/laravel-sheet-base/README.md

 ````
 #### Endpoint to read Google Sheets

-First get a service account in the Google api cosnole and download the json file.
-Then add
+First get a service account in the Google api console and download the json file.
-the key `GOOGLE_APPLICATION_CREDENTIALS` to the `.env` file and fill the
+Then add the key `GOOGLE_APPLICATION_CREDENTIALS` to the `.env` file and fill the
-pat to this file.
+path to this file.
 ````bash
 # .env
 GOOGLE_APPLICATION_CREDENTIALS=directory/google/file.json